Today, we talk Starlink.

 Here’s the simple version:

-On the Consumer side of life, Starlink (the brainchild of Elon Musk, and one of the world’s leading Satellite Connectivity providers), have officially been pulled out of South Africa.
+On the Consumer side of life, Starlink (Elon Musk’s satellite internet service) has officially been pulled out of South Africa.

 You’d never guess it based on a trip to Small Street, but one can’t just set up a business and operate in SA.
-There are licenses, regulations, and policies to adhere to – and Starlink would need to attain these before officially trading on our shores.
-However, doing so is not as simple as buying a TV License – organisations need to comply with BEE, be VAT Compliant, pay for the necessary permissions and meet the correct certification status.
+There are licenses, regulations, and policies to adhere to – and Starlink would need ICASA licensing, comply with BEE requirements, be VAT compliant, pay for permissions, and meet all certification statuses.

-Ah, you see, South African’s are great at loopholing – which is why “maak ‘n plan” is an official local proverb.
+Ah, you see, South Africans are elite-level loopholers – which is why maak ’n plan is an official local proverb.

-In short; users who have set up their Starlink accounts using USA tethered networks can temporarily enjoy the benefits, but unless they feel like making regular trips past Homeland Security, it doesn’t make sense as a permanent solution.
+In short: users who set up their Starlink accounts using USA-tethered networks can temporarily enjoy the benefits, but unless they feel like making regular trips past Homeland Security, it doesn’t make sense as a permanent solution.

 The short answer is yes, but also no. Bear with us.

-It’s important to remember that Starlink is a Satellite Product – meaning your Fibre, LTE, and even Copper cables wouldn’t be affected anyway.
-For most, it’s service (or non-service if you’re with our competitors) as per normal – this mainly impacts the Satellite market and customers within that space (excuse the pun).
+It’s important to remember that Starlink is a Satellite Internet product – meaning your Fibre, LTE, and even Copper cables wouldn’t be affected anyway.
+For most, it’s service (or non-service if you’re with our competitors) as per normal.
+This primarily impacts the satellite internet market in South Africa.

-Whilst it would have been a great avenue for potential future growth, it doesn’t technically set us back Connectivity wise as it was never rolled out anyway.
-It may limit investment and make us appear like we can’t sit with the cool kids, but the reality is:
+While Starlink would have been a great avenue for future growth, it doesn’t technically set us back connectivity-wise as it was never formally launched.

 The Starlink Satellite services fall within the Leo Sphere above (which explains why you can see them from the ground) – meaning less distance for your Data to travel and faster speeds.
 Vox, and any other consumer Satellite supplier, fall within the GEO space, meaning a distance of up to 70 000km before you have Internet (with landing stations also falling in Europe) – resulting occasional delays and, naturally, slower Internet.